Omerr/write-like-a-pro/README.md

 I will only recommend the best tools that I rely on myself.

+# Video

+* I gave a short talk about hacking your writing - watch it [here](https://youtu.be/3YV6gQhboGM).

 # Technological tools

 * [Vale](https://vale.sh) (with the coniguration provided [here](./.vale.ini)).